jonschlinkert/partials/README.md

 # partials [![NPM version](https://badge.fury.io/js/partials.svg)](http://badge.fury.io/js/partials)

-> Create an object of template partials from a glob of files to pass to any template engine.
+> Load an object of partials from a glob of files to pass to any template engine.

 ## Install
 #### Install with [npm](npmjs.org)